Steffy29/IonicBeers/README.md

 > The easiest way to do it is to install [Android Studio](http://developer.android.com/tools/studio/index.html)
 > for your platform.
 >
-> If you find issues while initializing the app, read carefully [these instructions](http://ionicframework.com/docs/getting-help/)
+> If you have issues while initializing the app, read carefully [these instructions](http://ionicframework.com/docs/getting-help/)

 ![Initial app](../img/2015-12-04-initial-app.png)